nebuly-ai/optimate/apps/accelerate/chatllama/README.md

 # Get started with ChatLLaMA

+> :warning: Please note this code represents the algorithmic implementation for RLHF training process of LLaMA and does not contain the model weights.
+To access the model weights, you need to apply to Meta's [form](https://forms.gle/jk851eBVbX1m5TAv5).

 ChatLLaMA allows you to easily train LLaMA-based architectures in a similar way to ChatGPT, using RLHF.
 For example, below is the code to start the training in the case of ChatLLaMA 7B.